philippe-laurentiu/security-vulnerabilities/solution.md

 <br>

 ### Problem:
 The automatic analysis tools indicated that an SQL injection is possible at the parameter id.
-SQL injections may grant us access to data we are not supposed to see or even alter them on the database.
+SQL injections may grant us access to data we are not supposed to see or even alter on the database.
 <br>
 <br>

 ### Exploit example (Inferential SQL injection):
-In this case we can exploit the comments table of the http://testaspnet.vulnweb.com/ database with an Inferential SQL injection
+In this case, we can exploit the comments table of the http://testaspnet.vulnweb.com/ database with an Inferential SQL injection.

 1. Table guessing: <br>
-since we don't know the names of the table on the remote database we can use a query like: http://testaspnet.vulnweb.com/Comments.aspx?id=1+AND+1=(SELECT+COUNT(*)+FROM+comments) his query will cause ether an error or return a result depending on wether or not the table users exists this way we figured out that the table with the name comments exists on the database
+since we don't know the names of the table on the remote database, we can use a query like: http://testaspnet.vulnweb.com/Comments.aspx?id=1+AND+1=(SELECT+COUNT(*)+FROM+comments) his query, will cause either an error or return a result depending on whether or not the table users exists this way we figured out that the table with the name comments exists on the database.

 2. Table manipulation: <br>
-at this part I tried to drop or truncate the table which didn't work but the following delete query was successful and all comments on the server where deleted http://testaspnet.vulnweb.com/Comments.aspx?id=0;+DELETE+FROM+comments+WHERE+1=1
+At this part, I tried to drop or truncate the table which didn't work but the following delete query was successful and all comments on the server had been deleted http://testaspnet.vulnweb.com/Comments.aspx?id=0;+DELETE+FROM+comments+WHERE+1=1
 <br>
 <br>

 ### Fix:
 To avoid SQL Injections use parameterized queries with bind variables.

-since we are dealing with .NET It should be like this (there is a bit of guessing because I don't know the actual query and never wrote .NET)
+Since we are dealing with .NET It should be like this (there is a bit of guessing because I don't know the actual query and never wrote .NET)

 ``` java
 public DataSet GetDataSetFromAdapter(